Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Introduction

 \section{Introduction}

-For many important domains such as health care and medical research, the datasets used for training machine learning models contain sensitive personal information.
+For many important domains such as health care and medical research, the datasets used to train machine learning models contain sensitive personal information.
 There is a risk that models trained on this data can reveal private information about individual records in that training data~\citep{fredrikson2014privacy,shokri2017membership,carlini2018secret}.
-This motivates the research on privacy-preserving machine learning.

-Much of this work has focused on achieving \emph{differential privacy}~\citep{dwork2006calibrating}, a rigorous definition of privacy that provide statistical data privacy for individual records.
-In the past decade, many differentially private machine learning algorithms for solving the empirical risk minimization (ERM) problem \eqref{eq:finite_sum} have been proposed \citep{chaudhuri2009privacy,chaudhuri2011differentially,kifer2012private,bassily2014private,zhang2017efficient,wang2017differentially,jayaraman2018distributed,wang2019differentiallyhd,wang2019knowledge}.
-Almost all of them are for ERM with convex loss functions, but many important machine learning approaches such as deep learning are formulated as ERM problems with nonconvex loss functions.
-In addition, these learning problems are often of large-scale (the number of training examples, $n$, is large), requiring the use of stochastic optimization algorithms such as stochastic gradient descent (SGD).
-Due to the nonconvex objective function and the corresponding optimization problem at scale, deferentially-private algorithms for solving large-scale nonconvex ERM are in high demand.
+This motivates the research on privacy-preserving machine learning, much of which has focused on achieving \emph{differential privacy}~\citep{dwork2006calibrating}, a rigorous definition of privacy that provides statistical data privacy for individual records.
+In the past decade, many differentially private machine learning algorithms for solving the empirical risk minimization (ERM) problem have been proposed (e.g., \citep{chaudhuri2011differentially,kifer2012private,bassily2014private,zhang2017efficient,wang2017differentially,jayaraman2018distributed,wang2019differentiallyhd,wang2019knowledge}).
+Almost all of these are for ERM with convex loss functions, but many important machine learning approaches, including deep learning, are formulated as ERM problems with nonconvex loss functions.
+Furthermore, these learning problems often require large training sets, necessitating the use of stochastic optimization algorithms such as stochastic gradient descent (SGD).